GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 ## Raspberry Pi installation and configuration
 ###  Raspbian OS installation and configuration
 1. Follow the instructions [here][raspbian] to download the latest [Raspbian Lite OS image][raspbianimg], and write it on your MicroSD card.
 All the steps in this tutorial run in console mode on the Pi, or over SSH to the Pi.
-1. Insert your Pi in the Pi case.
+1. Insert your Pi into the Pi case.
 1. Plug your Sense HAT into the Pi’s 40-pin connector.
 1. Insert the MicroSD card into the Pi card slot.
 1. Connect the USB keyboard into the Pi.